plagiagia/Data-Analysis/README.md

 # Data Analysis portfolio
 This is a repository with all my projects, showcasing my skills in data engineering and data analysis.
-The inspirations of the projects came while being either on Mentorship or in a Self-taught environment from online sources such as [DataCamp](https://www.datacamp.com/),  [Udemy](https://www.udemy.com/), [DataQuest](https://www.dataquest.io/) and others.

 ## Project: *Convert company excel sheets to Relational DB*
 The goal of this project is to convert a company's excel sheet with all the information of the transactions the company has done the past years till now into a relational DB.